Audio: International Album Releases - Various Artist Compilations 1962-69

 Various Artists - "Disco Teen '65" - limited edition vinyl LP, Columbia Record Club DS 81 (USA), 1965:

-Columbia Record Club DS 81 (USA) - front photo by Ulf Gyllenspetz
+Columbia Record Club DS 81 (USA) - front scan by Manuel García Jara

-Bob's contribution was Subterranean Homesick Blues.
+Bob's contribution was Subterranean Homesick Blues from Bringing It All Back Home on Side 1.
 This was immediately preceded by the Byrds' version of Mr. Tambourine Man.

-For the stereo Disco Teen '66, which contains an alternate mix of Positively 4th St. which has now been released on CD, see below.
+For the stereo Disco Teen '66, which contains an alternate mix of Positively 4th Street which has now been released on CD, see below.

-For the mono release of this album, see the Various Artist Compilations page of Mono Album Releases.
+For the mono release of this album, see International Mono Releases (Various Artists Compilations).

 Various Artists - "Great Folk Songs Vol. 2" - stereo compilation vinyl LP, CBS S 62 632 (West Germany), 1965: